 Calling a foul and awarding the ball to the wrong team by pointing in the wrong direction.

 Just like for a throw-in, the mistake must be corrected immediately if not too much play has been allowed to take place.

-Once the correct decision has been made the team who was ready to start an attack may be confused and may not be prepared to defend.
-The team now with the ball may on the other hand try to cease that opportunity to take a quick free kick in order to catch the opponent off guard.
+Once the correct decision has been made, the team who was ready to start an attack may be confused and may not be prepared to defend.
+On the other hand, the team now with the ball may try to seize that opportunity to take a quick free kick to catch the opponent off guard.

-If not properly controlled, an unfair restart will cause players to become angry, retaliatory and you will find yourself having to deal with misconduct and loss of control.
+If not properly controlled, an unfair restart will cause players to become angry and retaliatory, and you will find yourself having to deal with misconduct and loss of control.